It’s not a secret among women, we all put in a lot of time, effort, money and thought when it comes to our hair, and

-According to Dr. Nikolas Hedberg, thyroid hormones are important because they promote the synthesis of protein in the body.
+According to Dr. Nikolas Hedberg, thyroid hormones are important because they promote protein synthesis in the body.
 We already know that our hair’s main structural material is keratin, a fibrous protein that promotes healthy hair.
 Also, thyroid hormones stimulate acid release in the stomach.
 This results in better vitamin and mineral absorption and distribution to different parts of the body, including our hair.

 Increased estrogen also triggers our liver to produce a protein called “thyroid binding globulin.”
 This protein binds with our thyroid hormones, decreasing the amount of thyroid hormone absorbed into and used by the cells.
 This, in turn, affects hair growth.